MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/setting-default-languages.md

 This tutorial assumes you have the following working knowledge about using PlayFab:

 - A basic knowledge of how to create a player.
 This is necessary, because players must *already exist* with a username and password before calling preferred language logic.
-Refer to [Getting started for developers](../../../personas/developer.md) for information on creating a player for the title.

 - That you have read the [Game Manager quickstart](../../../gamemanager/quickstart.md).
 If you're unfamiliar with the Game Manager, this is the place where language information is viewed.

 - That you have knowledge of how to work with player profiles, as it's necessary to confirm that a preferred language has been added to a player's profile.

-- Please take a moment to review the information provided on how to get a player's profile in the [Getting player profiles](../../data/playerdata/getting-player-profiles.md) tutorial.
+- Take a moment to review the information provided on how to get a player's profile in the [Getting player profiles](../../data/playerdata/getting-player-profiles.md) tutorial.

 ## Section 1 – Player's preferred language